Startup company developing ink that fades in a year

 "We're building a 2-component system of a tattoo ink that lasts roughly a year or more, without fading at all," Ephemeral COO Josh Sakhia said.

 Ephemeral is a New York-based company that's in the process of developing temporary tattoo ink.
-The goal is the last at least one year, then dissolve away.
+The goal is they last at least one year, then dissolve away.

 "After the year ends, we're optimizing it so there's a nice even fade that you can accelerate or change with a removable solution," Sakhia said.